 - The season 1 bible for Gargoyles can be found at Lost Tales: Gargoyles.

 - Interestingly, Nate Morgan, a prominent supporting cast member of Archie Comics' later Sonic the Hedgehog comics, was culled from an early series bible for the animated series.
 Seemingly it also utilized original plans to adapt game badniks Crabmeat and Caterkiller as recurring henchmen of Robotnik, as well as other details such as Rotor's prototype name "Boomer" for a short while.

 - Ted Pedersen, story editor of Skysurfer Strike Force, has posted the series bible here.

 - Wing Commander Academy had one, which can be found online, although there are some considerable differences between it and the actual show.
-Since the show only lasted a single season, the Series Bible presumably just never got updated (or the updated version was never published online).
+Since the show only lasted a single season, the series bible presumably just never got updated (or the updated version was never published online).

-- Avatar: The Last Airbender revealed it relied on a Series Bible at least as far as character and setting designs went.
+- Avatar: The Last Airbender revealed it relied on a series bible at least as far as character and setting designs went.
 Revealed in the Art Of Avatar: The Last Airbender Artbook.